laxmibhatta/Intergenerational_MR_analysis/README.md

 unadjusted summary data,
 adjusted summary data

-The MR estimates could be converted to the standard deviation (SD) scale using the "weighted mean SD" provided in the Supplementary table S1 (in manuscript)
+The MR estimates could be converted to the standard deviation (SD) scale using the "weighted mean SD" of corresponding outcome provided in the Supplementary table S1 (in manuscript)
-An example:
+An example for BMI:
-SD scale for BMI = MR estimate/4.650540
+SD scale for BMI = MR estimate for BMI/4.650540